glossary ltemplate

 Source: From the Ashbee Journals, December 1900 (ms. in Cambridge University Library), as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49.

-As a definite link between the furniture and the architecture these square vertical spindles were indispensable in the Prairie School interiors.
-They formed screens between piers, walls, cabinets and ceilings to create visual privacy without bottling up the ever flowing free space.
-Repeated in the tall chair backs and beneath the tables they formed such a complete bond that it is difficult to tell which belongs to the house and which belongs to the movable furniture.
+As a definite link between the furniture and the architecture these square vertical spindles are indispensable in the Prairie School interiors.
+To create visual privacy without bottling up the ever flowing free space, they formed in screens between piers, walls, cabinets and ceilings.
+When repeated in the tall chair backs, and beneath the tables, they form such a complete bond that it is difficult to tell which belongs to the house and which belongs to the movable furniture.

 According to David A Hanks,